stanislawbartkowski/javahotel/README.md

 # Load Hive table incrementally as Oozie/Sqoop job

- Simple solution to synchronize source external RDMS table with target Hive table.
-The solution is developed as Oozie workflow and can be lauched also as Oozie coordinator task.
+A simple solution to synchronize source external RDMS table with target Hive table.
+The solution is developed as Oozie workflow and can be launched also as Oozie coordinator task.

  The solution was also tested with Kerberos security.